Here’s our top picks for the best finger paint for babies and kids. This list includes taste safe & GF options for kids with sensitivities.

 It’s unclear what is different about these fingerpaints compared to purchasing the bottles which are recommended for age 3 years+.

 Fingerpaint paper isn’t strictly necessary but it is a nice add on.
-It has a glossy surface that’s the perfect pairing for finger painting.
+It has a glossy surface that pairs nicely as kids’ hands can slide smoothly across the surface while painting.
 It typically comes in a large (12×18″) pad that you can tear off pieces of and tape to the table or high chair.

 You can of course use any paper you have on hand but fingerpaint paper does acts similarly to wax paper in holding onto the paint and not letting it saturate through the back of the paper.

 - What age should you start finger painting?
 Fingerpainting is a great activity to introduce once babies can sit up, on average, around 6 months.
 An easy way to try fingerpainting with your baby is at a highchair to help make for an easier cleanup.

 - Is fingerpaint edible?
 Some fingerpaint brands such as Eco Kids or Veggie Baby are vegan and made from veggie/fruit based extracts.
 Be especially aware to find out paint ingredients if your child has food allergies of any kind.
 There are also many homemade fingerpaint recipes out there for peace of mind in this instance.

 - What is finger paint paper?
 This is a glossier surfaced paper that is smooth to the touch and easy to glide paint over.
 The paper is specially formulated to keep paint from leaking through the back of the paper.